Does quantum mechanics require "conspiracy"?

 \section{Introduction}

 Quantum mechanics, like other theories, is formulated from a God's-eye perspective.
 But, as parts of the world we observe, we are limited to a worm's-eye perspective.
-If in the present time we would be part of a random state of the universe, this would most likely contain incompatible records, from which we would never be able to guess the laws of quantum mechanics, in particular the Born rule.
+If, in the present time, we are part of a random state of the universe, this would most likely contain incompatible records from which we would never be able to guess the laws of quantum mechanics, particularly the Born rule.

-An example of such a state is one containing $n$ records of repeated spin measurement of the same silver atom, so that the records of the $n$ outcomes are random values $\pm\frac12$, and not the same value repeated $n$ times.
-This state is a valid state in the tensor product Hilbert space.
+An example of such a state is one containing $n$ records of repeated spin measurement of the same silver atom so that the records of the $n$ outcomes are random values $\pm\frac12$, and not the same value repeated $n$ times.
+This state is valid in the tensor-product Hilbert space.
 But the records it contains could not come from actual repeated quantum measurements.
-We never observe such states.
+We practically never observe such states.

 The simple fact that we exist and could discover quantum mechanics indicates that the physical law is user-friendly enough to allow our memories to form and be reliable, to reflect the evolution of our universe so that we can guess its laws, including the Born rule.
 We are led to a \emph{``the universe does not mislead us''} metaprinciple: